 Animated Graphics for the PBS Origins History Webseries

-This is the first of three episodes of this series I am animating for the fantastic team at PBS Utah, and as a lifelong public broadcasting viewer, I could not be prouder to see the PBS logo bug overlaid on my work.
+As a lifelong public broadcasting viewer, I could not be more proud to see the PBS logo bug overlaid on my work!